Energinet-DataHub/greenforce-frontend/libs/dh/shared/feature-flags/README.md

 The `created` property is danish locale `dd-mm-yyyy`.
 Feature flags use this property internally to check for old feature flags.

-The `disabledEnvironments` property is an array of the environments you wan't to disable the feature, for ex., `prod.`
+The `disabledEnvironments` property is an array of the environments you want to disable a feature in, e.g. `prod`.

 ## Using a feature flag